lexemlang/lexem/specification/descriptive/expressions/statements.md

 Info message is shown only if `"abc"` has matched and `"def"` not.
 When it is reached during backtracking, all its functional code is executed normally but the backtracking continues.

-> **Note**: if you have made changes to repair the flow and you want to continue normally, use the `exit` control flow statement over the `onback` block.
+> **Note**: if you have made changes to repair the flow and you want to continue normally, use the `exit` control flow statement over the `onBack` block.